‘I would keep Baker’: Former Browns player has interesting take on NFL Draft - NewsBreak

 ‘I would keep Baker’: Former Browns player has interesting take on NFL Draft

-They didn’t have any first-round picks and won’t until 2025 because of the trade deal they made with the Houston Texans to get quarterback Deshaun Watson .
+They didn’t have any first-round picks and won’t until 2025 because of the trade deal they made with the Houston Texans to get quarterback Deshaun Watson.Cleveland Browns announce new radio broadcast team

 Former Cleveland Browns running back Greg Pruitt says the team should focus on defense as Jadeveon Clowney remains a free agent.